 With quinoa being such a well-loved dietary choice for humans, it’s no surprise that dog food companies started sniffing around it, especially as an alternative to today’s common carbohydrates that can cause sensitivities.

-The good news is, quinoa is safe for dogs to consume too.
+The good news is quinoa is generally safe for dogs to consume too.

 It’s just as canine-friendly as other carbohydrates like barley and rice without the questionable ties to DCM, like potatoes and legumes.